 For additional information about opportunities your college offers, please refer to the College of Liberal Arts and Sciences section in this catalog.

-The majors and minors in movement science are designed for the professional preparation in the areas of exercise science, athletic training, health education, physical education, and sport management.
-This professional preparation may lead to graduate study and/or the following career opportunities: physical education teacher, health education teacher, coaching, athletics programming, marketing and management, certified athletic trainer, exercise scientist, fitness/wellness instructor, health/fitness club administrator, intramural director, recreation leader, athletic official, camp administration, exercise physiologist, cardiac rehabilitation specialist, strength and conditioning specialist, personal trainer, outdoor-adventure activities programming, aquatics instructor, and corporate fitness administration.
+The majors and minors in movement science are designed for the professional preparation in the areas of exercise science, athletic training, health education, physical education, and sport leadership.
+This professional preparation may lead to graduate study and/or the following career opportunities: Physical education teacher, health education teacher, coaching, athletics programming, marketing and management, certified athletic trainer, exercise scientist, fitness/wellness instructor, health/fitness club administrator, intramural director, recreation leader, athletic ofcial, camp administration, exercise physiologist, cardiac rehabilitation specialist, strength and conditioning specialist, personal trainer, outdoor-adventure activities programming, aquatics instructor, and corporate fitness administration.

 The following programs are available: